 The table below shows mainland China’s most important websites, newspapers, and broadcast news organizations, together with numbers for website traffic, circulation and audience.

-The major changes since the last version of this report (published in November 2013
+Notes and updates since the last version of this report (published in February 2014